MinecraftPlayground/go-manifest/examples/get_all_assets/README.md

 # Download asset file

-This example downloads all asset files for a specified version.
+This example downloads all asset files (aka the vanilla resource pack) for a specified version.
 And saves it as file in `assets/<asset_id>`

 ### Usage